-If you search your ancestors in Falmenta, Piemonte, info about your Italian family are stored in the City Office archives or at the parishes.
+If you search your ancestors in Falmenta, in the province of Verbano-Cusio-Ossola, Piemonte region, the documents about your Italian family are stored in the City Office archives and in the parishes in the town.

-In towns and villages of Piemonte and in Verbano-Cusio-Ossola province registry offices were established in early 1800: it means that you could find information in Falmenta registrar as of that date.
+In towns and villages of Piemonte and in Verbano-Cusio-Ossola province registry offices were established in 1809: it means that you could find your ancestors records in Falmenta town hall archives as of that date.

-It could be important to know if the last name you are investigating is a frequent surname in Falmenta.
-As more your surname is common in Falmenta, as more it could be difficult to find the right info about your ancestors in Falmenta archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Falmenta.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Falmenta archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Verbania Cusio Ossola province are: